Spousal Support First-Class Representation in Family Law

 Curtis Family Law represents clients in Long Beach, Mission Viejo, and throughout Southern California in spousal support cases.
 Whether you are seeking or contesting this support, our firm can help.
 Backed by four decades of family law experience, Attorney Robert Curtis brings specialized expertise to your situation based on his certification as a Family Law Specialist by the State Bar of California.
 We also represent clients seeking or contesting modifications or enforcement of standing spousal support court orders.
 Our firm works with the opposing counsel to seek dispute resolutions outside of court that can save you time, expense, and stress.
 However, our attorney is an aggressive and skilled trial lawyer should litigation be necessary.

-Need Alimony Assistance?
-Contact Curtis Family Law Today
+Need alimony assistance?
+Contact Curtis Family Law by calling (562) 315-7107 today!

 Types of Spousal Support in Long Beach